BB84.SourceGenerators

 4. INI File Generator

-Generates static Read and Write methods for classes, enabling compile-time INI file serialization and deserialization based on decorated properties.
+Generates static Read and Write methods and an instance Load method for classes, enabling compile-time INI file serialization, deserialization, and instance-to-instance value copying based on decorated properties.

 Attributes